hadamzz/Data_Science_Analytics_Job_Data_Visualization_Dashboard/README.md

 ## Created Frontend for the app
-* Visualization functions were created using following JS libraries:
+* Visualization functions were created using multiple JS libraries e.g.
     * Plotly js
     * leaflet js
-    * Chart js
+    * Any Chart (New library)
 * [JS files](static/js)

 * Visualization styling was done using following css libraries: